-As at 31 December 2024, the authorised and issued share capital of the Company amounted to EUR 30,001 which represents 30,001 shares with a nominal value of one Euro (EUR 1) and a share premium of EUR 1,625,167.
+As at 31 December 2024, the authorised and issued share capital of the Company amounted to EUR 12,001 which represents 12,001 shares with a nominal value of one Euro (EUR 1) and a share premium of EUR 1,120,719.

-On 27 June 2017, the shareholder resolved to issue 1 class A share of EUR 1, at a share premium of EUR 12,150,880 by a contribution in kind consisting in a receivable owned by Sonnedix España S.L.U on the VE Sonnedix EquityCo S.L.U.
+On 27 June 2017, the shareholder resolved to issue 1 new share with a nominal value of EUR 1, at a share premium of EUR 12,150,880 by a contribution in kind consisting in a receivable owned by Sonnedix España S.L.U on VE Sonnedix EquityCo S.L.U.

-All shares of the Company held by the shareholders have been pledged under the share pledge agreement entered into between the major shareholder as "Pledgor" and BNP Paribas Trust Corporation UK limited as "Trustee", to secure de issuance of corporate bond by Vela Energy Sonnedix Finance, S.A, a company controlled by the Parent.
+All shares of the Company held by the shareholder have been pledged under the share pledge agreement entered into between the intermediary parent as "Pledger" and BNP Paribas Trust Corporation UK Limited as "Trustee", to secure the issuance of corporate bonds by VE Sonnedix Finance S.A., which is controlled by the Company.